sanity-io/sanity-template/README.md

 # sanity-template-tools

-Tooling for making it smoother to build sanity templates.
+Tooling for making it smoother to create sanity templates.

 ```sh
 npm install sanity-template-tools -D